What is A University-Model school?

 Once students reach High School, they typically follow a university-style class structure.
 They attend school whenever the classes they need are available, and complete work outside the classroom.
 This schedule allows students to participate in extra-curricular activities or hold part-time jobs.
 Furthermore, this schedule helps prepare students for the transition of life after high school.

 University-Model Schools exist to strengthen American families by helping parents prepare college-worthy, character witnesses of Jesus Christ for the next generation.
-Any official University-Model School has been certified by the University-Model® Schools International (USMI).
-To learn more about USMI, click here to visit their website.
+Any official University-Model School has been certified by University-Model® Schools International (UMSI).
+To learn more about UMSI, click here to visit their website.

-As we partner with USMI, we are excited for the future of Grace Covenant Academy.
-We were accredited in June 2018 by AdvancED.
-To maintain our accreditation, we must continuously improve our processes.
-We know the Lord has a high standard of excellence and therefore, so do we.
+Our partnership with UMSI helps us pursue excellence as a University-Model school.
+In addition, we continually strive to improve our processes and methods as we maintain our accreditation with AdvancED.
+The standards for accreditation are rigorous and require constant self-examination and work.
+We appreciate the outside accountability, because we know the Lord has a high standard of excellence and therefore, so do we.
 With a 95% student retention rate from 2018 to 2019, we genuinely strive to partner with parents to create an excellent school for our families now and families we have yet to meet.

 What does this look like for full time students?

-Your student will receive formal instruction in all of the basic core subject areas when attending Grace Covenant Academy.
-When at home, study days will involve reading, writing, math, and other projects which are assigned in class and will be turned in for grading on the formal school days.
+Full time students receive formal instruction in all of the basic core subject areas when attending Grace Covenant Academy.
+When at home, study days involve reading, writing, math, and other projects which are specifically prescribed by the teacher to be turned in for grading on the formal school days.
 While the home days can take on a more relaxed pace and atmosphere, they still require sufficient time for study and learning, and supervision by an adult.

 What does this look like for part time students?